SysKitTeam/docs-spconsultant/how-to/generate-autospinstaller-xml-configuration-file.md

 ---
-title: Generate an AutoSPInstaller XML Configuration File
-description: >-
-  This section describes how to generate an AutoSPInstaller XML configuration file.
+description: This section describes how to generate an AutoSPInstaller XML configuration file.
-author: Tomislav Sirovec
-date: 19/6/2018
 ---

 # Generate an AutoSPInstaller XML Configuration File